article banner

 • Always use suspendCancellableCoroutine instead of suspendCoroutine when you need to transform a callback-based API into a suspending function, and use invokeOnCancellation to define what should happen when a coroutine is cancelled.

 A properly used cancellation means fewer wasted resources and fewer memory leaks.
-It is important for our application’s performance, and I hope you will use these advantages from now on.
+This is important for our application's performance, so I hope you will use these advantages from now on.

 1: